naninovel/docs/docs/en/guide/custom-commands.md

 ### Required Parameter

-To make parameter required (causing an error to be logged when it's not specified in scenario script), apply `[RequiredParameter]` attribute to the field.
-When the attribute is not applied, parameter is considered optional.
+To make a parameter required (causing an error to be logged when it's not specified in scenario script), apply the `[RequiredParameter]` attribute to the field.
+When the attribute is not applied, the parameter is considered optional.

 ```csharp
 [RequiredParameter]